 Auckland's pre-1940s villas need sensitive roof restoration to maintain character.
 Costs, profile matching, and heritage-appropriate techniques.

-Auckland's pre-1940s villas — concentrated in Ponsonby, Grey Lynn, Mt Eden, Parnell, Devonport, and Mt Albert — need sensitive roof restoration to maintain heritage character while delivering modern weather performance.
-Heritage villa roof restoration Auckland involves period-correct profiles, finial repair, and authentic detailing that generalist roofers don't always handle well.
+Auckland's pre-1940s villas are clustered in Ponsonby, Grey Lynn, Mt Eden, Parnell, Devonport, and Mt Albert.
+They need sensitive roof restoration that keeps the heritage character while delivering modern weather performance.

 Heritage villa roof restoration Auckland Ponsonby Grey Lynn character